 Pathways to a C permit

 At the time of retirement, a Cdl holder who has lived in Switzerland for more than 10 years is allowed to apply for a C permit.
 A courtesy period must be requested by the organization employing the applicant to the Swiss Mission before the end of the contract, in order to leave the Cdl holder enough time to apply.
 Proof of sufficient funds to cover living costs and a good integration in the commune of residency must be demonstrated.
 A good level of French or German is also mandatory.
 It is up to the Swiss authorities to evaluate the application and grant or not the C permit to the Cdl holder and his spouse.
-In some exceptional cases, children well settled in Switzerland born in the country accumulating at least 12 years of residency can also request the C permit.
-After 10 years of residency in Switzerland holding a C permit and demonstrating a good integration, an application for Swiss citizenship can be lodged.
+In some exceptional cases, children well settled in Switzerland accumulating at least 12 years of residency can also request the C permit once they reach 21 years old.